jlant/topmodelpy/README.rst

 topmodelpy
 ===============================

-topmodelpy is a command line interface for a rainfall-runoff model, called Topmodel, that predicts the amount of water flow in rivers.
+*topmodelpy* is a rainfall-runoff model that predicts the amount of water flow in rivers. *topmodelpy* is a command line application written in Python using Click_, and is a complete conversion of the original rainfall-runoff model, called Topmodel, from Fortran to Python.
+The specific version of Topmodel that *topmodelpy* is based on is the version by David Wolock, U.S. Geological Survey.
+Please see report below for more details:

+        Wolock, D.M., "Simulating the variable-source-area concept of streamflow generation with the watershed model Topmodel", U.S. Geological Survey, Water-Resources Investigations Report 93-4124, 1993.

 Features
 --------

-Add a list of features.
+* Written entirely in Python for ease of use and model extension.

 Example